kallisti5/rivian-service-guide/README.md

 bill of sale and a copy of your drivers license.
 The process takes 7-10 days.. so do it ASAP after purchase.

+## Service Technician

+Currently, costs for a mobile Rivian Service Technician to show up for a non-warranty covered trip are a steep $700+.
+Talk to customer service and make sure your work is covered by warranty.

 # Known Problems

 ## Charging